pub trait ProcessExt: Debug {

 fn cpu_usage(&self) -> f32

 Returns the total CPU usage (in %).
-Notice that it might be bigger than 100 if run on a multicore machine.
+Notice that it might be bigger than 100 if run on a multi-core machine.

-If you want a value between 0% and 100%, divide the returned value by the number of CPU CPUs.
+If you want a value between 0% and 100%, divide the returned value by the number of CPUs.

-Warning: If you want accurate CPU usage number, better leave a bit of time between two calls of this method (200 ms for example).
+⚠️ If you want accurate CPU usage number, better leave a bit of time

 use sysinfo::{Pid, ProcessExt, System, SystemExt};

-let s = System::new();
+let s = System::new_all();

 if let Some(process) = s.process(Pid::from(1337)) {